 We do also use Google Drive for sharing some of our photos between us so we can both access them easily.
 You could also use iCloud for this, or DropBox.

 This list is a fully comprehensive guide to all the camera kit we use for our travel photography.
 It may not meet the requirements of every traveller, blogger or photographer.
+A lot of people have their own best travel camera.
 But after multiple trips and tests, we think we have found a perfect mix of kit that works really well for our needs as travellers and bloggers.
 What do you think?

 If you liked this post and are looking for more tips and lists of things we use during our travels, then you can also check out our post about the best travel first aid kit packing tips.

 Do you have any favourite kit or equipment you love to use whilst travelling?
+What’s in your opinion the best camera to travel with?
 Share your tips with everyone in the comments below!